Updates, Events, and Advisories

 - Wednesday Evening Practices:

-- The race sign-up sheet was sent out in the March Bulletin and will be included in future bulletins
+- The race sign-up sheet will be sent out in the March Bulletin and will be included in future bulletins

-- San Francisco Bay Area Dragon Boat Competitive Sprints in September (TBD and tentative) at Leo Ryan Park in Foster City
+- San Francisco Bay Area Dragon Boat Fall Sprints on Saturday, October 3, 2026 (to be confirmed) at Leo Ryan Park in Foster City

-- We will not participate in the Long Beach Dragon Boat Festival this season
+- We are not participating in the Long Beach Dragon Boat Festival

 Advisories: